l7aromeo/l7aromeo/README.md

 ### What I Bring to the Table 💻:

-- **Languages & Frameworks**: I'm fluent in TypeScript, JavaScript, PHP, Kotlin, Java, Swift, and Python.
+- **Languages & Frameworks**: I'm fluent in TypeScript, JavaScript, PHP, Kotlin, Java, and Python.
 Whether it's building robust APIs with Express or creating delightful user interfaces with ReactJS, I'm up for the challenge.

 - **Mobile & Web Development**: From React Native to Next.js, I've got the mobile and web realms covered.
 I believe in creating seamless experiences that users love.